draperlaboratory/user-ale/README.md

 ##Who is the package for?

-This package is for developers creating User facing tools, and who would like to log the users interaction with this tool, in order to gain an insight into the behavioural and cognitive state of the user.
+This package is for developers creating User facing tools, and who would like to log the users' interaction with this tool, in order to gain an insight into the behavioural and cognitive state of the user.

 Want to learn more?
 See the [wiki](https://github.com/draperlaboratory/user-ale/wiki).